 Common Objections to Getting Breast Implants

-Surprisingly, it isn't uncommon for SO's to be apprehensive about the woman they love getting a boob job.
+Surprisingly, it isn't uncommon for SO's to be apprehensive about the woman they love getting breast implants.
 My husband wasn't immediately on board, and yet he would say it's one of the best things we've ever done for our relationship.
-Let's look at a few of the common concerns that SO's have about boob jobs.
+Let's look at a few of the common concerns that SO's have about breast implants.

 "But I'm fine with them..." or "I just don't understand..."